 Self-Portrait by Blaze Starr Collection Jim Linderman

 In order to give you all time for picking your costumes, I present the winner of the Vintage Sleaze Halloween costume!
-Devil horns are readily available at your local Wal-Mart unless they think them inappropriate...if so, try the Mom and Pop store next door they tried to put out of business.
+Devil horns are readily available at your local Wal-Mart unless they think them inappropriate and have banned them...if so, try the Mom and Pop store next door Wal-mart tried to put out of business.
 Don't forget to carry a pole with you...a stripper pole is de rigeur and will give your costume cachet.
 For that try Home Depot.
 Devil Girl seems to be dancing for only one patron...who is barely satisfying the two-drink-minimum with a bottled water which probably cost twenty bucks.
 That figures out to about one hour of his wages, and I wouldn't be surprised it he clocked in a full eight hour day after his "lunch" here watching the devil wiggle her tail.

 Original Photograph, circa 1990 Collection Victor Minx